rahulrumalla/documentation/docs/wss/eth_subscribe.md

 # eth_subscribe

 Creates a new subscription over particular events.
 The node will return a subscription id.
 For each event that matches the subscription a notification with relevant data is send together with the subscription id.
+NOTE: eth_unsubscribe is only supported on geth nodes (Mainnet, Ropsten, Rinkeby networks)

 ### REQUEST PARAMS
 - `SUBSCRIPTION TYPE NAME` _[required]_